Breadcrumb

 • Myopathic: Appears later in life.
 This milder myopathic type is the most common type of CPT II deficiency.

 If your baby does not have enough of this enzyme, their body has trouble using fats for energy.
-This condition can be more or less severe depending on how much of the enzyme your baby’s body can make.
+This condition can be more or less severe depending on how much of the enzyme your baby produces.

 Breaking down fat for energy allows your body to work properly.
 It is especially important after a long time without food (fasting) and during illness.
 If your body does not make enough energy from fat, blood sugar levels can become dangerously low.